Frequently Asked Questions

-The Game Master will be sharing their screen, and display different images and sounds as they facilitate the game.
+In The Dark Tower and The Ghosts of Craven Manor, your Game Master/actor will be sharing their screen.
+They will display different images and sounds as they facilitate the game.
 The Game Master will describe the setting and details, using the images that appear on your screen as a visual guide.
 You won't need to interact with anything directly on your screen, or point and click--instead, your group will tell the Game Master the decisions you make and puzzle solutions, and the Game Master will describe what happens and change what appears on your screen accordingly.
 The Game Master will also play all the characters you encounter, facilitating those interactions and choose-your-own-adventure-style moments.
 If you've played a facilitated role playing game before, our Game Master's function is similar.

 What level of puzzle difficulty should I book?